One of our most experienced psychologists, Paul Carver, explains the various ways that anxiety disorders can manifest, and how they can be treated …

 - Or have you become extremely anxious while in some public place, such as a shopping mall, movie theatre or bus?
+And wanted to get out of the place?
 This is known as Agoraphobia.

 The difficulties I have just described are all characterised by high levels of anxiety, and are therefore known as Anxiety Disorders.

 Anxiety is the emotion that warns us about threats.
 Throughout most of human evolution, most threats were due to wild animals or hostile tribes.
 In response our system would gear us up to fight them or flee.

 However most threats in contemporary society don’t concern our physical safety, but are psychological in nature.
 In the face of these threats, our system still gears up in the same way, and our bodies can mobilise extremely quickly.

 What we feel as well as the emotion of anxiety, are the sensations caused by physiological arousal, such as a thumping heartbeat.
 These sensations can be quite frightening if we don’t realise that is what is happening.

 As far as high levels of daily anxiety go, these feelings may be caused by psychologically distressing situations we have not yet resolved.